SaoirseODonovan/wad2-assignment2/readme.md

 [A bullet-point list of the ADDITIONAL features/endpoints you have implemented in the API **THAT WERE NOT IN THE LABS** ].

- + Feature 1 - .... a statement of its purpose/objective .....
+ + Feature 1 - I've added new API Routes for the pages

- + Feature 2 - .......
+ + Feature 2 - Attempted to add modelling support for upcoming movies, trending movies, top rated movies and popular movies

- + Feature 3 - ......
+ + Feature 3 - Storing upcoming movies, trending movies, top rated movies and popular movies in mongo db also

-   e.g.

- + Get Similar Movies:  Get a list of similar movies using a movie ID.
+ + Feature 4 - GET and POST data to new movies-api

 ## Installation Requirements